-This post is the third post in the series ‘The Story of Thai Democracy’, where I’ll be covering the political history of Thailand since the transition from absolute to constitutional monarchy.
-You can read the previous posts in this series here.
+This post is the third post in the series ‘The Story of Thai Democracy’, covering the political history of Thailand since the transition from absolute to constitutional monarchy.
+You can see the rest of this project here.

 After the 1932 revolution, King Rama VII still reigned, but he no longer ruled.
 Power was now exercised by a new government that, for the first time in history, was not directly controlled by a monarch.

 It is an irony that the Khana Ratsadon, whose name meant ‘People’s Party’, who had launched a revolution to grant democracy to Thailand, decided initially at first that the country was not yet ready to hold elections.
-In fact, they first proposed that elections be held only after half the country had been educated at at least the fifth grade level.
+In fact, they first proposed that elections be held only after half the country had been educated at the fifth grade level.
 Opposition to the idea meant that the first parliamentary elections were scheduled immediately.
-But power rested ultimately not with the people, but with the members of the Khana Ratsadon themselves.
-Two people, in particular, would be the most significant people in early Thai democratic history, both of whom we met in the previous post: Pridi Panomyong and Plaek Phibulsongkram (Phibun).
+Power, however, rested ultimately not with the people, but with the members of the Khana Ratsadon themselves.
+Two members, in particular, would be the most significant people in early Thai democratic history: Pridi Panomyong and Plaek Phibulsongkram (Phibun).

-But neither men would initially be the figurehead of the government.
-Instead, acknowledging their relative inexperience in government, the Khana Ratsadon allowed Phraya Manopakorn Nititada, a conservative but uncontroversial official, was chosen to be Siam’s first prime minister.
-Pridi, as the intellectual leader of the Khana Ratsadon, was made a minister and granted control over the economy.
+Neither men would initially be the figurehead of the government.
+Instead, acknowledging their relative inexperience in government, the Khana Ratsadon allowed Phraya Manopakorn Nititada, a conservative official, to be chosen as Siam’s first prime minister.

 It was an uneasy alliance that quickly escalated into conflict.
 Phraya Manopakorn had declared that “government control of the economy is too much, but no government intervention is too little.”
-On the other hand, many had always suspected that Pridi was a closet communist, but now Pridi’s leftist tendencies came to the fore.
-In a yellow dossier, Pridi submitted his economic plan, and it was shocking to his colleagues.
+On the other hand, many had always suspected that Pridi was a closet communist, and now Pridi’s leftist tendencies came to the fore.
+In a yellow dossier, Pridi submitted his plans for the economy, and it was shocking to his colleagues.
 This would later be known as the Yellow Dossier incident.
-Central planning of the economy, wealth and land redistribution, and even universal basic income paid by the government: Pridi’s proposals reeked heavily of communism.
+Pridi proposed central planning of the economy, wealth and land redistribution, and even universal basic income paid by the government; his proposals reeked heavily of communism.
 In Pridi’s own words:

 Never was there an intention to transform the political system from a monarchy to an oligarchy, which would attempt to be a democracy in name only.
 I focused on the substance, namely, nourishing the welfare of the people.
 The constitution became the key to open the door of opportunity for the ordinary people to have a voice in the country’s administration according to their needs and aspirations.
 Once this door has been opened, it is the duty of the government to lead the people through this door into a new land of prosperity.

 High minded, perhaps, but the ideas were hardly acceptable to the government.
 Some would later pointedly ask whether Pridi had copied his economic plan from Stalin, or whether Stalin had done so from Pridi.
 The government was badly split between Pridi’s supporters and opponents.
-When the conflict threatened to become violent, Phraya Manopakorn, who opposed Pridi anyway, dissolved the National Assembly, suspended some articles of the constitution and exiled Pridi to France.
+When rumors were circulated that some Khana Ratsadon MPs were carrying pistols into parliament, Phraya Manopakorn dissolved the National Assembly, suspended some articles of the constitution and exiled Pridi to France.
 This would later be branded a silent coup.
 His government released the following explanation:

 However, Phraya Manopakorn did not last long either.
 As his government became increasingly authoritarian in nature, Siam’s first prime minister would suffer a coup directed now against himself by Phraya Phahol Polpayuhasena, the military leader who had spearheaded the 1932 revolution.
-He duly became Phraya Manopakorn’s sucessor; Pridi was pardoned and allowed to return to Siam.
+He duly became Phraya Manopakorn’s sucessor; Pridi was pardoned and allowed to return to Siam to lead economic reform.

-Phraya Pahol’s government refused these demands; instead, Phibun was appointed as commander of the government’s forces, with the task of crushing the rebels.
+Phraya Pahol’s government refused these demands.
+Instead, Phibun was appointed as commander of the government’s forces, with the task of crushing the rebels.
 With their proposals rejected, the Boworadet forces attempted to march to the inner city.
 However, various provincial armies loyal to Prince Boworadet were scuttled by government forces.
 Eventually, the fighting turned bloody and culminated with the rebels crashing a train into a government train before retreating to Korat, unable to beat the superior government army.
-In the end, the rebellion ended in total defeat.
+In the end, the rebellion concluded in total defeat.
 There would be no conservative counter-revolution.

-It was into the hands of Phibun that the machinery of this authoritarian government would fall.
+It was into the hands of Phibun that the machinery of this authoritarian government would eventually fall.
 Phibun had become increasingly powerful after the Boworadet rebellion, the suppression of which he had played a key role.
-A scandal erupting from Phraya Pahol’s administration led to his government’s decreasing popularity, and indeed he eventually found himself in a political minority in parliament.
+A scandal erupting from Phraya Pahol’s administration led to his government’s decreasing popularity, and indeed he eventually found himself possessing only a minority in parliament.
 Compelled to resign, Phraya Pahol was replaced by Phibun as prime minister in 1938.